 We’ve introduced a 100% cotton reusable fruit and veg net, which customers can purchase in store and reuse time and time again for loose produce.

 How can you help?
 Bring reusuable loose produce bags with you each time you visit, or choose to use no bags at all (we just ask that you keep your items in separate piles, to help our checkout colleagues).

 We’ve switched our soft drink options in the café fridges over to glass bottles and cans rather than plastic bottles, both of which are easily recyclable.
 Some key reasons for our switch are that glass and aluminum are 100% recyclable and can be recycled almost indefinitely.
 They also do not release small particles into the environment as plastic does.

-As of April 2019 we are phasing out plastic straws in our cafes, these will be replaced with paper ones.
+We are phasing out plastic straws in our cafes, these will be replaced with paper ones.
 We are also in the process of swapping over all of our dispoable napkins in stores to fully recycled, fully compostable ones.

 We are phasing out the 5p plastic carrier bags from sale in our stores, once our stock has gone, they will no longer be on sale.
 This will save at least 3 million plastic bags per year from going into the environment.